Who Needs Level 1 Food Safety Training?

 Restaurant Owners or Ops Managers | Level 4 |

 Chefs, supervisors, waitstaff, and other food handlers need varying levels of food safety training depending on their jobs and specific roles.
-Level 1 training is for those in a job role that does not involve food preparation from raw ingredients to a finished product, or even reheating food.
+Level 1 training is for those whose jobs do not involve food preparation from raw ingredients to a finished product or even reheating food.

-As the table above states, it’s primarily for front-of-house staff, Waiting Staff, Porters, and Assistants.
+As the table above states, it’s primarily for front-of-house staff, Waiting Staff, Porters, and Assistants who need a Level 1 food safety .
 It is also considered suitable for food banks that only handle prepackaged foods.
 However, if food bank staff handle foods other than prepackaged foods, tins, and raw fruits and vegetables, they should opt for the Level 2 training.
 Employees in grocery stores and supermarkets, including stockers, cashiers, and deli staff, must also be proficient in food safety practices to a minimum of Level 1 food safety standards.

 The UK government states that employers are responsible for staff hygiene training.
 This can be either a formal programme or informal training, such as on-the-job training or self-study.
 The government also provides information and guidance on food safety management procedures for small businesses using its SFBB (Safer Food Better Business) packs.
-And both the government and EHO inspectors support businesses that put staff through food safety training.
+The government and EHO inspectors support businesses that provide staff with food safety training.

 The content of Level 1 food safety training includes: